Community forum Tuesday will focus on approaches to drug use crisis

 The statewide meetings are part of a twofold project set forth by The Bernard McDonough Foundation and Marshall Health.
 The first step was the development of the “City of Solutions” handbook, which outlines the blueprint Huntington utilized to identify, develop, fund and implement programs.
 The next step is to work with other communities around the state to identify resources, build on current successes and promote a comprehensive continuum of treatment and recovery statewide.

-Registration can be accessed at https://www.eventbrite.com/e/developing-an-effective-community-response-to-the-substance-use-crisis-tickets-73166253233 and includes the cost of attendance and lunch.
-For more information, contact Jodi Maiolo at carpenter166@marshall.edu or Lyn O'Connell at oconnelll@marshall.edu.
+Registration can be accessed at https://www.eventbrite.com/e/developing-an-effective-community-response-to-the-substance-use-crisis-tickets-73166253233.
+Lunch is included.
+For more information, contact Jodi Maiolo at carpenter166@marshall.edu or Lyn O’Connell at oconnelll@marshall.edu.